Whether you're a recent recruit to the sport or a seasoned fencer; Welsh Veteran Fencing Association is delighted to welcome you to our growing ranks.

 Please note that First Aiders and designated Event Welfare Officers must be available and easily identifiable at all competitions.

 All injuries should be reported to the British Fencing Medical Officer: Clare Halsted.

-A welfare officer should also be identified at the competition and any incidences that involve welfare issues be reported in the first instance to the Welsh Fencing Regional Welfare Officer: Jayne Clays and als to the British Fencing Welfare Officer: Liz Benkhe.
+Incidences involving welfare issues should be reported in the first instance to the Welsh Fencing Regional Welfare Officer: Tania Craig and also to the British Fencing Welfare Officer: Liz Benkhe.